 - A moving budget with estimated and actual expenses

-Part of your moving binder should be designated to all the tasks you’ll have to complete as soon as possible after moving to a new state.
+Part of your moving binder should be designated to all the tasks you’ll have to complete as soon as possible after moving to a new state (or moving anywhere, for that matter!).
 Things like not notifying your credit card company can seem harmless enough.
-However, it can cost you money if you forget to pay your bill because a statement never arrived at your new address.
+However, forgetting to pay your bill can cost you money because a statement never arrived at your new address.

-Cross these off your list when changing states:
+Cross these to-do items off your list when changing states:

 - Apply for an official change of address at the USPS.